Skip to main content

 Areas of expertise

-Leila Sujir is an artist and professor emeritus at Concordia University in the Intermedia (Video, Performance, Electronic Arts) area.
-She is working on new video projections: one on the forests near Port Renfrew on the west coast of Canada that she has received a Canada Council for the Arts Concept to Realization grant (2022), for forest! documents.
+Leila Sujir is an artist and professor emerita at Concordia University in the Intermedia (Video, Performance, Electronic Arts) area of the Studio Arts department in the Faculty of Fine Arts.
+She has recently completed a new body of work, with video projections: one on the forests near Port Renfrew on the west coast of Canada that she has received a Canada Council for the Arts Concept to Realization grant (2022), for forest documents.
 She is also continuing her focus on migration.

-forest! documents, a stereoscopic 3D video installation in-progress, places the viewer in a forest of pixels; it is in process, towards an upcoming exhibition in 2025, with a recent publication on this body of work in Journal of Transcultural Studies, March 2021.
+forest documents, a stereoscopic 3D video sculptural video installation in-progress with a 60 minute cycle, places the viewer in a forest of pixels with a reading room; it is in preview now, towards an upcoming exhibition in 2025, with a recent publication on this body of work in Journal of Transcultural Studies, March 2021.

 From 2017 to 2022, she was chair of the Studio Arts Department, in the Faculty of Fine Arts.